Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

   - **=**
     It is a match if the input value equals the defined value.
   - **!=**
-    It is a match if the input value does not equals the defined value.
+    It is a match if the input value does not equal the defined value.
   - **in**
     It is a match if the input value is included within the defined values.
 For this operator, it is possible to enter an array in the *Value* field.
   - **notIn**